Emanuel-de-Jong/VSRG-Trainer/README.md

 # VSRG Trainer
-Made to train a specific keymode in any rrhythm game.
+Made to train a specific keymode in any rhythm game.
 Waits till you press the right note combination before proceeding to the next one.

 **Active Development:** <br>
 **Last Change:** <br>